Toplou Monastery: Axis occupation

 During the German occupation of 1941–44, Toplou was providing shelter to resistance fighters and housed their wireless radio.
 When this was discovered by the Germans, the abbot and two monks were tortured and executed.

 Architecture

-Having to defend itself from pirates and invaders, Toplou monastery is heavily fortified, being laid out around a courtyard paved with sea pebbles and surrounded by strong, 10 m high square walls.
-In its present form it extends to about 800 square meters in three floors, divided into cells, guest houses, kitchens and warehouses.
-The main church (katholikon) is built as a two-nave basilica and the belltower dates back to 1558.
+Having to defend itself from pirates and invaders, the Toplou Monastery is heavily fortified, being laid out around a courtyard paved with sea pebbles and surrounded by strong, 10 m square walls.
+In its present form it extends to approximately 800 m2 in three floors, divided into cells, guest houses, kitchens and warehouses.
+The main church (katholikon) is built as a two-nave basilica and the bell-tower dates from 1558.